Welcome to our website

-Real Ale Beer Festival in 16th Century Tithe Barn and Courtyard - featuring beer, cider and local lager from around 30 local and regional brewers.
+This annual event is organised by Sproughton Parish Council & a team of willing volunteers.
+This years Real Ale Beer Festival is in our 16th Century Tithe Barn and Courtyard - featuring beer, cider and local lager from around 30 local and regional brewers.
 Live music from ’Saltshaker’ Saturday evening. ’Pub’ type Quiz from 7pm Sunday.
 Food and light refreshments served all weekend.
 Festival glass Free Entry.
 Family friendly, relaxed atmosphere, no crushes at the bar, just good beer.
 Good beer prices £3/ pint.
 Come and enjoy the ’craic’

 Saturday 13th May - Noon to 10.30pm Sunday 14th May - Noon to 10.30pm Free Entry Festival Glass Beer prices - much cheaper than pubs!

 Sproughton Tithe Barn, Lower Street, Sproughton, Suffolk, Suffolk IP8 3AA

 Saturday 13 May 2017 and Sunday 14 May 2017